If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 This is rare but if experienced, the use of the supplement should be stopped immediately.

 Bee pollen is also referred to as “energy food” due to its beneficial elements such as amino acids, vitamins, and minerals.
 It is a natural unprocessed product and that is why it is safe for consumption.
-It has been in use in ancient communities and that proves it is effective.
+Indeed, it has been in use in centuries past and modern science proves that it is effective.
 It is also important to note its side effects.
 Never use it without consulting your doctor if you are under medication or have an allergy to bee venom or bee products.